(15 years and under)

 Do I need to pay a deposit?

 Yes!
 We ask a $300 deposit, per person, per walk at the time of booking.
-We use this deposit to pay for things like accommodation bookings at peak times and flights.
+If you've selected the flight booking option we'll charge your card for your return flights at the same time as your walk deposit.
 The remaining balance is due 1 month before departure, we'll send you a friendly reminder in advance!

 Credit cards and I do not get along.
 Can I pay by other means?